Zimbabwean Canadians: Settlement in Ontario

-Many Zimbabwean immigrants have been drawn to the province of Ontario particularly, the Greater Toronto Area and Southern Ontario, forming an emerging and stable Zimbabwean Canadian community; however, it is often overlooked due to the presence of much larger immigrant groups from India, China and the Caribbean.
+Many Zimbabwean immigrants have been drawn to the province of Ontario, particularly the Greater Toronto Area and Southern Ontario, forming an emerging and stable Zimbabwean Canadian community; however, it is often overlooked due to the presence of much larger immigrant groups from India, China and the Caribbean.
 Many of these immigrants from Zimbabwe, especially those without family or relatives in the United Kingdom, find it easier to immigrate to Canada.
 A notable number of also enter Canada as students with Queen's University at Kingston, Ryerson University and the University of Toronto, popular with students and graduates from Zimbabwe.

 Most immigrants are also generally middle class and well educated but, unlike in the UK or Australia, they seem to have few links to South African Canadians.
 This is probably due to the situation in Zimbabwe creating a greater need to emigrate than in South Africa, or a desire by many immigrants to live individually rather than in large groups.
 The Greater Toronto Area offers comfortable affordable living and a suburban lifestyle that most immigrants were accustomed to prior to arriving in Canada, compared to a country like the UK.
 In addition, the relatively high levels of education, income, English usage and emphasis on education in Zimbabwean culture has place them at an advantage compared to other recent migrants to Canada.

-Zimbabwean American Visitors
+Zimbabwean American visitors

-A recent trend is Toronto and Ontario more generally, attracting a significant number of Zimbabwean American visitors from the US.
-Toronto is considered the main gateway to Canada and is within driving distance of the Canada–US border creating opportunities for both settled Canadian and American communities to interact.
+A recent trend in Toronto, and Ontario more generally, attracting a significant number of Zimbabwean American visitors from the US.
+Toronto is considered the main gateway to Canada and is within driving distance of the Canada–United States border creating opportunities for both settled Canadian and American communities to interact.